 Template Affine mode

 Template affine is a new coding mode introduced in the proposed solution compared to JEM.
 The tool is similar to template matching but dedicated to affine.
-It allows automatically finding an affine model for the current proceeded CU and refining it, even if surrounding CUs are not in affine mode.
+It allows automatically finding an affine model for the currently processed CU and refining it, even if surrounding CUs are not in affine mode.

 Template affine mode can only be used by CUs whose left and top neighbors are both available.
 The process is as follows.